How to fix C drive running out of space on Windows Server 2008 (R2)

 If you want to delete files by your self, refer to this page.

-If you cannot free up large amount of free space, you’d better expanding C drive to increase its space, otherwise, C drive runs out of space again in near future.
-More about this application or download to try.
+If you cannot free up large amount of free space, or system C drive was created too small, you’d better expand C drive to increase its disk space, otherwise, C drive runs out of space again in near future.
+With server partition software, you can transfer free space from other drives into C drive without losing data.